 RAM allows applications to store data temporarily and can be accessed with extreme speed.
 Applications requiring large amounts of RAM include high-resolution photo editing software (gimp), virtualization software (virtualbox), and databases.
 If you plan to have many applications (or web-browsing tabs) open at once, larger amounts of RAM can improve system performance.

-All RAM options use two or four modules to enable “dual channel” mode, which effectively doubles the throughput or bandwidth of RAM access.
+All RAM options use two or four modules to enable “dual channel” mode for a 5-10% performance increase over using a single module.

 When finished selecting your Memory, proceed to Step 4 – Storage.